bdh-davidh/prototype-skin-tool/README.md

 You should now be able to test the prototype.

-An API key can be obtained from: https://autoderm.ai/ There is a limit on the number of times it can be called for testing each day.
+An API key can be obtained bt signing up at: https://autoderm.ai/signup.html There is a limit on the number of times it can be called for testing each day.
 The call returns a 400 error if the limit is exceeded.

 ## Returned Data Shape